 Chapter 6: The Finished Rescue & Plan for Creation Fully Realised

 Jesus will one day appear again as He did and fully implement what He started: He will heal this world, make all wrongs right, and make Heaven & Earth one (Rev 21-22); this is the the climax of creation having moved further up and further forward.
 This is all Good News, especially for those suffering injustice and those who are followers of Jesus (Matt 5).
 Part of God’s healing for the world will be a Final Judgement, whereby all people and all of creation will be held to account- this would be like a cosmic truth & reconciliation commission conducted by Jesus.
 All people’s secrets will be laid bare, and all wrongs will be made right, in what will be a daunting, confronting, revealing, and levelling judgement.
 However, on the far side of such a judgement is a world where even enemies can now become friends.
 For those who want to participate in God’s restored world- a world modelled and shaped after Jesus himself- can do so, and they will have perfect, eternal, and resurrected bodies.
 As for those who wish to not serve in a Jesus-shaped world, well God longs that such people will participate in God’s restored world; God doesn’t give up on people, and as such God’s love will forever seek to woo & transform hearts- so if there is any ongoing rejection of God, it is completely the choice of the person (not of God) for God longs for all people to be washed by the blood of the lamb.
 Yet, because God will not force himself & Jesus’ kingdom upon people, we must maintain the logical possibility of on-going rejection and as such must maintain the logical possibility of a place within God’s all-in-all reality that can hold such people (As to how God accommodates those who don’t wish to serve like Jesus in God’s new world is difficult to visualise, as God will be “all-in-all”; so I leave that dilemma up to God).
 It’s in this tension that I take seriously the possibility of people rejecting God in an ongoing & resolute way, whilst also taking seriously God’s outrageous grace that always desires to win all people over- I believe we should hold these truths in tension, not seeking to minimise either truth.
-That said, I believe that trusting that we are Christ’s beloved in the here & now is the best for all people- for in such a trust, God’s transforming power can be most made aware for someone and as such fostered unto a transformed life with the trajectory for such a persons transformation unto God’s new world.
+That said, I believe that trusting that we are Christ’s beloved in the here & now is the best for all people- for in such a trust, the truth of our being becomes the way of our being, and we are transformed day by day more into the Image of Christ, with the trajectory for such a persons transformation unto God’s new world.
 With also that said, God’s Spirit is on the move in the world, and will find ways to woo people more into Christlikeness however the Spirit can- nonetheless, grounding people in discovering that Jesus IS the Christ is the best as Christ is the healing balm that removes all dehumanising falsehoods.